oldham123/cfa_level_iii/_readings/Reading 31 Risk Management.md

   - Setting tolerances
   - Reporting exposures to stakeholders when necessary
   - Monitoring portfolios and taking corrective actions
+  - Addressing it as frequently as possible is ideal

 - **Risk governance** is the component of governance involving developing and implementing a risk management system
   - *Decentralised* risk governance calls upon individuals to manage risk